r-n-wata/book-tracker/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Book Tracker is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's an app the helps the user keep track of what they are reading.
+They can login and save the books the want to read, what they're reading and what they have read.
+All the books are kept in a virtual bookshelf that can be edited.

 ---